ttbilgin/wiley_book_chapter/book_chapter.md

 where $G: X \rightarrow Y$ and $F: Y \rightarrow X$ are the mappings between domains $X$ and $Y$.
 This bidirectional constraint ensures both $x \rightarrow y \rightarrow x \approx x$ and $y \rightarrow x \rightarrow y \approx y$, which is essential for preserving anatomical structures in medical imaging applications.

 Standard GAN training can be unstable (mode collapse, vanishing gradients), so improved variants have been proposed.
-Wasserstein GANs (WGANs) replace the Jensen–Shannon divergence with the Earth-Mover (Wasserstein) distance, which yields smoother gradients and mitigates mode collapse.
+Wasserstein GANs (WGANs; Arjovsky et al., 2017) replace the Jensen–Shannon divergence with the Earth-Mover (Wasserstein) distance, which yields smoother gradients and mitigates mode collapse.
 WGAN enforces a Lipschitz constraint (e.g. weight clipping) to compute the Wasserstein distance between real and generated distributions.
-The WGAN-GP variant adds a gradient penalty to enforce the Lipschitz condition without weight clipping.
+The WGAN-GP (Gulrajani et al., 2017) variant adds a gradient penalty to enforce the Lipschitz condition without weight clipping.
 These loss modifications improve training stability at the cost of additional complexity.

 Overall, GANs are versatile generative models: they can produce synthetic images that mimic a target distribution, and under adversarial training the generator learns to capture the real data distribution.
 Mathematically, GANs attempt to solve the two-player game